Iretha/tutorials/example-bdd-cucumber/readme.md

 }
 ```

-- Guice HOW-TOs in the application
+- Cucumber HOW-TOs, illustrated in the application
 	 - How to write *.feature files
 	 - How to implement Definition Steps
 	 - How to pass table data to step definitions